 A path toward securing an Antigua and Barbuda passport for yourself and your family members

 A relaxing lifestyle in a safe, peaceful island nation

-- High rental return
+High rental income potential

 Where to buy?

-Whether you are looking for a condo with a swimming pool, a luxury villa overlooking the Caribbean sea, a beachfront property, or a dwelling in one of many sprawling resorts reminiscent of a colonial era — you name it, real estate listings provide plenty of options to choose from.
+Whether you are looking for a condo with a swimming pool, a luxury villa overlooking the Caribbean sea, a beachfront property, or a dwelling in one of many sprawling resorts reminiscent of a colonial era — you name it, real estate listings provide plenty of options to find your dream home.

 What are prices like?

 The price range of Antigua and Barbuda homes is between $255,000 and $12,000,000.
 This is, of course, dependent on what property type you choose and the location.
 According to current real estate listings, waterfront villas cost an average of $800 to $1,250 per square foot, while beachfront condos go for $660 to $1,000 per square foot.
 Colonial estates are $500 to $750 per square foot.

 Tourism makes up more than 60 percent of the national income in Antigua and Barbuda, and its increasing popularity as a tourist destination has led to an increased demand for property, particularly from international investors.